its2easy/animate-sprite/README.md

 `@its2easy/animate-sprite/build/untranspiled/animate-sprite.esm.js`

 ### Responsive behavior
 By default, you don't have to specify block sizes in css.
-Element with the sprite will take all available width and set its height based on width/height ratio from configuration options.
-To limit the size add `max-width` to the sprite.
+The element with the sprite will take all available width and set its height based on the width/height ratio from the configuration options.
+To limit the size, add `max-width` to the sprite.
 You can also explicitly set `width`, but it will no longer adapt to the container width (on small screens this can be changed with `width: auto` inside media query).